IEvangelist/aspnetcore-workshop/content/4-configuration/options/_index.md

 As a developer you're ultimately responsible for actively thinking about security throughout the entire development life cycle.
 Never store sensitive data, such as passwords or secrets in settings files for configuration.
 {{% /notice %}}

-## The `appsettings` File
+## The `appsettings.json` File

 You may have noticed that there is an `appsettings.json` file in the root of our project.
 This file contains settings for our application.
-This file is loaded into our application at start up - it's what is injected into the `Startup` classes constructor as the `IConfiguration` interface.
-We can use this configuration instance to configure a mapping to a __C#__ settings class.
-Now add a folder named `Configuration` - then add a new __C#__ file named `BrewerySettings` with the contents below.
+This file is loaded into our application at start up.
+During the start up an instance of the `IConfiguration` is injected into the `Startup` class constructor.
+This has the settings from the JSON file as well as all the other sources that were available.
+We can use this configuration instance to configure a mapping to a strongly-typed __C#__ settings class.
+Add a folder named _Configuration_ - then add a new __C#__ file named `BrewerySettings.cs` with the contents below.

 ```csharp
 using System;